 The Islington 6 monitoring site was installed in March 2007 and continues to operate at the time of writing.
 The site measures NO_X/NO_2 and PM{10} and is located around 10 m from the East Coast Mainline, in the grounds of an environmental education centre as shown in Figure 4.
-The site is not close to a road but occasional rail maintenance vehicles pass close by to access the track to the north.
-The tracks immediately next to the monitoring site are used by electric trains only.
+The site is not close to a road but occasional rail maintenance vehicles pass use the adjacent roadway to access the track to the north.
+The tracks immediately next to the monitoring site are used by electric trains only using third rail system.
 The elevated lines further east are used by a mixture of train types including diesel powered HST services to the north of England and Scotland.
 The environmental education centre is heated by a modern biomass boiler located 20 m east of the monitoring site.